 - My sister-in-law posted a video of my nephew being adorable.
 (Also, adorable nephew = always a joy bomb).

 - I sent my co-worker an Edible Arrangement to brighten his day, but it also made my day.

 - I talked to Jessi (my friend?
 Health Coach?
 Diet Lady? untitled?) for about 20 minutes and had a really productive, quality conversation about what our goals are for the next couple of weeks.

 - I had brunch with my friend Pat whom I had not seen in a couple of months.

-The hardest part about this particular project is remembering to write the Joy Bombs down at the end of the night – and if I have to think back and try to remember “what happened yesterday” It sometimes takes me longer to think of something, if I can think of anything at all.
-If anyone wants to join me on my Joy Bomb journey and be my accountability partner – please let me know!
+The hardest part about this particular project is remembering to write the Joy Bombs down at the end of the night.
+If I have to think back and try to remember “what happened yesterday?” it sometimes takes me longer to think of something, if I can think of anything at all.
+If anyone wants to join me on my Joy Bomb journey and be my accountability partner, please let me know!